Are you trying to get your head around SEO?

 Bottom line: you need to ensure your site is mobile-friendly.

-You can use Google’s Mobile-Friendly Test to check if your pages are optimized.
+You can use Bing’s Mobile-Friendly Test to check if your pages are optimized.

 You can also check your whole site using the mobile usability report in the Google Search Console: